 - Get acquainted with the players.
 Doing so will enable you to get their personality on to the picture.
 Give it a thought, it is gonna aid you in your work.

 - Keep your spirit soaring!
 As a photographer, you cannot afford to let fatigue, stress and boredom get the best of you.
-Keep your energy levels up at all times, that's all I can say to it.
+Keep your energy levels up at all times.

 Before you approach the newspapers for the job, prepare yourself thoroughly.
 Keep these pointers in mind to help you be in a better stead.